rdegges/rdegges-blog/articles/2010/reflections-on-the-django-deployment-and-djan.md

 currently solving at my workplace, and so I plan to do some very detailed write ups on my methods and tools over the coming weeks.

+#### Tags

+python, django

+#### 13540 views and 3 responses

+-   Dec 13 2010, 10:05 AM

+    Brandon Adams (Facebook) responded:

+    Could you post that TODO list of reusable apps?

+    Are the file store backends you were talking about just writing your own custom backend, or established backends written by others?

+-   Dec 17 2010, 8:42 PM

+    Dave Paola responded:

+    Have you seen Djangy.com?
+It's a heroku-like service for django apps right now.
+Sometime in the future WSGI frameworks in general will be supported.

+    Might be right up your alley :-)

+-   Dec 17 2010, 10:29 PM

+    Randall Degges responded:

+    Dave, yep!
+I'm one of the beta members :) However, for my work projects I'm unable to use it.
+We are handling some pretty massive scaling issues, and we need total control of databases, web servers, and a lot of other backend things which I'm not sure would be a good match for Djangy.

+    But good work on it :) I can't wait to use it for some side projects!

+  [Previous]: ../../../posts/2010/12/deployment-system-requirements.html
+  [Index]: ../../../index-6.html
+  [Next]: ../../../posts/2010/12/being-myself.html
   [Revolution Systems]: http://www.revsys.com/ "Revolution Systems"
   [Jacob Kaplan-Moss]: http://jacobian.org/ "Jacob Kaplan-Moss"
   [Chef]: http://wiki.opscode.com/display/chef/Home "Chef"